Financial Advisers Register

 Fees for updating the Register

-Fees apply to appoint (add), maintain (update) or remove (cease) financial advisers from the Financial Advisers Register.
+Fees apply to appoint (add), register, maintain (update) or remove (cease) financial advisers from the Financial Advisers Register.

 See Fees to update the Financial Advisers Register for a full list of fees.

 When to update the Register